 Below is the schedule of events:

 10:30 a.m.
 1/1/2 mile and 3-mile Predictor’s Walk

 1:30 p.m.
 Awards & Recognition Presentation

 The PBPN Division of Planning and Environmental Protection is dedicated to providing programs that protect and restore the environment.
-A staff of six serves the day-to-day environmental needs of the reservation community and tribal membership.
+A staff of six serves the day-to-day environmental needs of the common land community and tribal membership.